SakhiLarik/SakhiLarik/README.md

-- 👋 Hi, I’m Sakhawat Ali Larik (Sakhi Larik) (@SakhiLarik)
+- 👋 Hi, I’m Sakhawat Ali Larik (Sakhi Larik) (@SakhiLarik) 👨🏻‍💻
-- 👀 I’m interested in Computer Technologies
+- 👀 I’m interested in Computer Technologies 🧑🏻‍💻🖥️, Data, and Artificial Intelligence 🤖🧠
-- 🌱 I’m currently learning Full Stack Web Development
+- 🌱 I’m currently learning and and Working on Data Analysis, Data and Machine Learning 📈📊🔍
-- 💞️ I’m looking to collaborate on Web Development
+- 💞️ I’m looking to collaborate on Web Development, Data Analysis, Data Visualization
 - 📫 How to reach me
   Twitter : https://twitter.com/SakhiLarik